ericrivera228/Planetary-Super-Store/front-end/README.md

 2. [MaterialUI](https://material-ui.com/) - gives access to fleshed out UI components, without having to create them from scratch.
 3. [Bootstrap](https://getbootstrap.com/) - used to easily ensure the app is responsive, and will work at mobile sizes.

+The general design philosophy for this side of the app is that it is only responsible for displaying data - not managing the cart.
+That is done by the back-end api.
+So anytime the user makes an edit to the cart (by adding, removing, or updating quantity), the UI uses the API to register the change.

 ## Running the project

 ### Via Docker